How to Build the Perfect Low-Carb SaladArticle posted in: Diet & Nutrition

 Step 3: Add Some Healthy Fats

 Nuts.
 Seeds.
 Cheese.
 Oils.
 Avocado.
 These ingredients give salads their heft and are often the best part.
 However, it’s important to watch your serving sizes.
 For example, two tablespoons of oil-based salad dressing counts as one Healthy Fat serving.
 About a quarter of a cup of blue cheese counts as a single serving.
-If you want to add both dressing and cheese to your low-carb salad, just make sure to track of your Healthy Fats in the South Beach Diet Tracker App to ensure you’re staying within your meal plan guidelines.
+If you want to add both dressing and cheese to your low-carb salad, just make sure to keep track of your Healthy Fats for the day to ensure you’re staying within your meal plan guidelines.
 If you’re out of Healthy Fats, consider using your Extras (you can have up to three of these per day).

 You can also stretch your Healthy Fats so you can use multiple ingredients in your salad.
 For example, instead of using three tablespoons of poppy seeds (one serving), use one tablespoon.
 Then, mix two teaspoons olive oil with mustard, vinegar or citrus juice (Free Foods) for a quick dressing.
 A tablespoonful of feta cheese adds a beautiful finish.